 Dorm Storage Solutions at Tri-Village Self Storage

 College dorms are notoriously cramped, and space related issues are not uncommon.
 A storage unit rental for unneeded items or seasonal items is a great way to create more space in your dorm.
-The 5×5 storage unit can store seasonal items and a few pieces of furniture and is a great college dorm storage solution.
+A 5×5 storage unit can store seasonal items and a few pieces of furniture and is a great college dorm storage solution.
 For the storage of tents, coolers, chairs, signs and other tailgating items, a 5×10 storage unit would be necessary.

 Tri-Village Self Storage has storage facilities in Downtown Columbus, Grandview Heights and on Trabue Rd in Columbus, OH, nearby The Ohio State University.
 We also have storage facilities in Dublin, OH, Plain City, OH, and Polaris, OH, near other major schools.
 Reserve your storage unit for your college dorm storage solution today!